DanielVelandia2407/Sorting_Algorithms/README.md

-# Search Algorithms
+# Sorting Algorithms

-A comprehensive Java application that demonstrates various search algorithms and data structures through an interactive GUI.
-This educational tool allows users to explore and visualize different search techniques including sequential search, binary search, hash-based methods, and tree-based structures.
+A comprehensive Java application that demonstrates various sorting algorithms through an interactive GUI.
+This educational tool allows users to explore and visualize different sorting techniques including Bubble Sort, Quick Sort, Merge Sort, Insertion Sort, and Selection Sort.

 ## Features

-This application implements the following search algorithms and data structures:
+This application implements the following sorting algorithms:

-### Internal Search Algorithms
+### Sorting Algorithms
-- **Sequential Search**: A simple linear search algorithm that checks each element in a list until it finds a match.
+- **Bubble Sort**: A simple comparison-based algorithm that repeatedly steps through the list, compares adjacent elements, and swaps them if they are in the wrong order.
-- **Binary Search**: An efficient search algorithm that works on sorted arrays by repeatedly dividing the search interval in half.
+- **Quick Sort**: An efficient divide-and-conquer sorting algorithm that works by selecting a 'pivot' element and partitioning the array around the pivot.

-### Hash Functions
-- **Modulo Function**: Uses the remainder of division to map keys to hash table indices.
-- **Square Function**: Squares the key and extracts the middle digits for hash table indexing.
-- **Truncation Function**: Removes parts of the key and uses the remaining portion for indexing.
-- **Folding Function**: Divides the key into parts, combines them, and uses the result for indexing.
+- **Merge Sort**: A divide-and-conquer algorithm that divides the input array into two halves, recursively sorts them, and then merges the sorted halves.

-### Search Trees
-- **Digital Tree**: A tree data structure where each node's position is determined by the digits/bits of the key.
-- **Residue Tree**: A tree structure that organizes data based on the remainder when divided by a specific value.
-- **Multiple Residue Tree**: An extension of the residue tree that uses multiple divisors.
-- **Huffman Tree**: A tree used for data compression, where frequently occurring characters have shorter codes.
+- **Insertion Sort**: A simple sorting algorithm that builds the final sorted array one item at a time, similar to how people sort playing cards.
+- **Selection Sort**: A simple comparison-based algorithm that divides the input list into a sorted and an unsorted region, and repeatedly selects the smallest element from the unsorted region and moves it to the sorted region.

 ## Project Structure

 The project follows the Model-View-Controller (MVC) architecture pattern:

 - **Model**: Contains the data structures and algorithms implementation.
-  - `DigitalTreeModel.java`
-  - `HuffmanTreeModel.java`
-  - `MultipleResidueTreeModel.java`
-  - `ResidueHashModel.java`
+  - Various algorithm-specific models for implementing the sorting logic.

 - **View**: Contains the GUI components.
-  - `MainView.java`: The main application window.
+  - `MainView.java`: The main application window with buttons for each sorting algorithm.
-  - `AlgorithmMenuView.java`: Menu for selecting internal search algorithms.
-  - `HashAlgorithmView.java`: Menu for selecting hash functions.
-  - `TreeView.java`: Menu for selecting tree-based algorithms.
-  - Various algorithm-specific views (e.g., `BinarySearchView.java`, `SequentialSearchView.java`, etc.)
+  - `VentanaBubbleSort.java`: View for Bubble Sort visualization.
+  - `VentanaQS.java`: View for Quick Sort visualization.
+  - `VentanaMerge.java`: View for Merge Sort visualization.
+  - `InsertionMenu.java`: View for Insertion Sort visualization.
+  - `SelectionMenu.java`: View for Selection Sort visualization.

 - **Controller**: Contains the logic that connects the models and views.
   - `MainController.java`: Manages navigation between main views.
-  - Various algorithm-specific controllers (e.g., `BinarySearchController.java`, `SequentialSearchController.java`, etc.)
+  - `BubbleSortController.java`: Controller for Bubble Sort.
+  - `ControladorQS.java`: Controller for Quick Sort.
+  - `MergeController.java`: Controller for Merge Sort.
+  - `InsertionMenuController.java`: Controller for Insertion Sort.
+  - `SelectionMenuController.java`: Controller for Selection Sort.

 - **Utilities**: Contains data files used for testing and demonstrating the algorithms.